VulDetect-llm/CVD-Llama/README.md

 ```
 sh model/train_cvd.sh
 ```
+You should change the code slightly according to your task. eg. if pretraining task use `LazyPretrainDataset` instead of `LazySupervisedDataset`.
+And changing the code in preprocess function.

 ## Inference
 We provide inference pipline in `model/pipeline.py` and provide tree task type in our paper.